ECronin1973/Applied_Statistics_MyWork/README.md

 ## Allowing Errors

-Consider if we are willing to accept one error in the participant’s selection.
-From completion of this task, I would be willing to accept 5 cups out of 6 as correct, as it has a 3.8 percent probability of being right.
-This would mean that the person had a near 96.2% chance of getting it wrong.
+Consider whether we are willing to accept one error in the participant's selection.
+After completing this task, I would be willing to accept 5 cups out of 6 as correct, as it has a 3.8 per cent probability of being right.
+This would mean that the person had a nearly 96.2% chance of getting it wrong.

 ### Instructions (One Error):

 Calculate the probability that the participant makes at most one error.
-From completing this task, the Number of Overlaps and its related bar chart show that the chance of a person getting six correct cups is 1 in 924.
+From completing this task, the Number of Overlaps and its related bar chart shows that a person's chance of getting six correct cups is 1 in 924.
 The chance of getting five correct cups is 36 in 924.
 The chance of getting four correct cups is 225 in 924.
-The chance of getting half the number of cups right is 400 in 924, which interestingly enough is nearly half the time.
+The chance of getting half the number of cups right is 400 in 924, which is nearly half the time.
 The chance of getting all six wrong is 1 in 924.
 It may be the case that the person can tell the difference every time but does not know which group a cup belongs to.

 ## Accepting Two Errors

 Discuss whether accepting two errors would be reasonable and calculate the corresponding probability.
 From completing this task, Depending on the context, I may be willing to accept four cups, as the person has a near 25% chance of being right or a 1:4 ratio.
-In other contexts, I would not be willing to accept the two errors.
-Personally, I would always strive for a one error acceptance scenario.
-A detailed explanation of acceptance of two errors is provided below.
+In other contexts, I would not accept the two errors.
+I would always strive for a one-error acceptance scenario.
+A detailed explanation of the acceptance of two errors is provided below.

 ### Instructions (Two Errors):

-Provide a detailed explanation of your reasoning in a Markdown cell.
-From completing this task, the Number of Overlaps and its related bar chart show that the chance of a person getting two errors is 225 / 924.
-This equates to approximately 0.2435 or 24%.
+From completing this task, the number of overlaps and its related bar chart shows that a person's chance of getting two errors is 225 / 924, which is approximately 0.2435 or 24%.

-In the context of our experiment, we aim to determine whether a participant can accurately identify which cups had milk poured first, merely by tasting the tea.
-If the participant is purely guessing, the results of this experiment can be modeled using combinatorial probability.
+In the context of our experiment, we aim to determine whether a participant can accurately identify which cups had milk poured first merely by tasting the tea.
+If the participant is purely guessing, the results of this experiment can be modelled using combinatorial probability.

 ### Understanding the Probability Calculation

 **Total Combinations:**

-There are 12 cups, 6 with milk poured first and 6 with tea poured first.
+There are 12 cups, 6 with milk poured first, and 6 with tea poured first.

-The number of ways to select 6 cups out of 12 (regardless of order) is calculated using the combination formula
+The number of ways to select 6 cups out of 12 (regardless of order) is calculated using the combination formula.

 $$ \binom{n}{k} $$